CITY PULSE: Diversity | Adversity

 Maidan

-Studio Seven is hosting Anusha Ramchand, Nadeem Alkarimie, Maham Nadeem, Mariam Ansari and Hassaan Aslam’s art exhibition titled ‘Maidan’ from April 23 to April 30.
+Studio Seven is hosting Anusha Ramchand, Nadeem Alkarimie, Maham Nadeem, Mariam Ansari and Hassaan Aslam’s art exhibition titled ‘Maidan’ until April 30.
 Call 021-35373427 for more information.

 Palat kay dekhtay hain

-The Chawkandi Art Gallery is hosting Ayesha Naveed, Haider Ali Naqvi, Jovita Alvares and Razin Rubin’s art exhibition titled ‘Palat kay dekhtay hain’ from April 23 to April 30.
+The Chawkandi Art Gallery is hosting Ayesha Naveed, Haider Ali Naqvi, Jovita Alvares and Razin Rubin’s art exhibition titled ‘Palat kay dekhtay hain’ until April 30.
 Call 021-35373582 for more information.

 The Full Circle Gallery is hosting Bushra Khalid, Noormah Jamal, Jahanzeb Haroon and Hamid Ali Hanbhi’s art exhibition titled ‘Diversity | Adversity’ until April 26.
 The artists are part of the Vasl Artists’ Association’s Taza Tareen 11 Residency.
 Call 0303-2239038 for more information.